gas meters can measure CCF MCF and Therms

 Therms measure the energy output of a unit of gas.

-One BTU is the amount of heat it would take to raise the temperature in one pound of water by one degree Farenheit.
-Natural gas is traded on the wholesale markets as MMBtu, or million BTUs.
+• One BTU is the amount of heat it would take to raise the temperature in one pound of water by one degree Fahrenheit.

 How are CCF, MCF and Therms Units Used?